openmeeg/openmeeg/data/README.rst

 In case you did not load the meshes through the Meshes section, and if VTK is enabled, the best format to use is VTK/vtp (at least for non-nested geometries).
 In this format, all meshes are in a single VTK/vtp file, where all polygons (triangles) have a string data attached indicating the name of the surface it belongs to.
-(These files can easily be opened with Paraview www.paraview.org, select some triangles-> Cell Label-> check Visible, see HeadNNa1/HeadNNa1.png for example )
+(These files can easily be opened with Paraview www.paraview.org, select some triangles-> Cell Label-> check Visible, see HeadNNa1/HeadNNa1.png for an example of visualization.)

 3. An Interfaces section:
 -------------------------